owingit/owingit.github.io/_posts/2016-10-10-owen-martin-2.0.md

 ---
 layout: post
-title: "Is this the beginning of the beginning?"
+title: Is this the beginning of the beginning?
 date: 2016-10-10
 ---